Democracy Monument

-The Democracy Monument (อนุสาวรีย์ประชาธิปไตย) is a public monument in the city center of Bangkok, capital of Thailand.
+The Democracy Monument (อนุสาวรีย์ประชาธิปไตย) is a public monument in the city centre of Bangkok, capital of Thailand.
 It occupies a traffic circle on the wide east–west Ratchadamnoen Avenue, at the intersection of Dinso Road.
 The monument is roughly halfway between Sanam Luang, the former royal cremation ground in front of Wat Phra Kaew, and the temple of the Golden Mount (Phu Kao Thong).

+Once completed, Democracy Monument MRT station on MRT Purple Line and MRT Orange Line will serve the area.

 Commissioning

 The monument was commissioned in 1939 to commemorate the 1932 Siamese coup d'état (also called "Siamese Revolution of 1932" or just "1932 Revolution") which led to the establishment of a constitutional monarchy in what was then the Kingdom of Siam, by its military ruler, Field Marshal Plaek Phibunsongkhram.
 Phibun saw the monument as the focal point of what he envisaged as a new, Westernized Bangkok, "making Thanon [road] Ratchadamnoen the Champs-Élysées and the Democracy Monument the Arc de Triomphe" of Bangkok.